eledot/Blitwizard/README.txt

   The license of blitwizard is zlib (open e.g. src/main.c and read at the top).

-  However, code of Speex/Lua is also in the core source of blitwizard.
-  The template contains parts of random-lua.
-  Read Speex/Lua/random-lua license and copyright info in README-libs.txt.

-  The complete source package for blitwizard including the deps for building also contains many other libs apart from Speex, check README-libs.txt and their included source code for license remarks.
+  If you link libs statically by following the guide in README-deps.txt, check README-libs.txt and their source code for license remarks.

   The binary package for blitwizard might also include FFmpeg.
   See README-ffmpeg.txt for license and copyright info.